-Admission Priorities: When enrollments must be limited for any curriculum (because the number of applicants exceeds available space), priority shall be given to all qualified applicants as follows:

-1st Virginia residents of the political subdivisions supporting the college, other Virginia residents,

-Virginia residents not having access to a given program at their local community college, provided such students apply for admission to the program prior to registration or by a deadline established by the college, and Virginia residents of localities with which the college has clinical-site or other agreements.

-4th international students with student or appropriate
+- Admission Priorities: When enrollments must be limited for any curriculum (because the number of applicants exceeds available space), priority shall be given to all qualified applicants as follows: - 1st Virginia residents of the political subdivisions supporting the college, Virginia residents not having access to a given program at their local community college, provided such students apply for admission to the program prior to registration or by a deadline established by the college, and Virginia residents of localities with which the college has clinical-site or other agreements, - other Virginia residents, - 3rd residents of other states, and 4th international students with student or appropriate visas.

-Admission Procedure: Upon completing an application to the college and a 1999 Radiography Application, students seeking admission to the Radiography Program must have transcripts from all schools and colleges attended forwarded to the College.
+Admission Procedure: Upon completing an application to the college and a 2000 Radiography Application, students seeking admission to the Radiography Program must have transcripts from all schools and colleges attended forwarded to the College.
 Applicants must see the Health Technology Information Specialist for information, evaluation, and advising regarding the program.
 If the student meets all requirements for the Radiography Program, the specialist will complete a Radiography Admissions Advising Form.